hesammzn/Single-cell-data-analysis-team-C/Alternative Pipeline/Data analysis/README.md

 4. `Seurat.R`:
    Script for dimension reduction, clustering and different plots with Seurat (version 5.2.1).

-5. `MHC_gene_expression.R`:
-   Script for analysing the existence of MHC pathway in the dataset.

 ---

 ### Other Files in the Folder